Folkestone Groomers Directory

 • Spinal stress - Long-backed breeds like Dachshunds and Basset Hounds are particularly vulnerable to spinal injuries from the repeated twisting and jumping involved in fetch.

-• Joint wear - Repetitive high-impact activity on hard surfaces accelerates arthritis development, particularly in hips, elbows, and stifles (knees).
+• Joint wear - Repetitive high-impact activity on hard surfaces accelerates arthritis development, particularly in hips, elbows, and stifles.
+For active dogs over 7 years, joint supplements with glucosamine and chondroitin can help maintain cartilage health.

 Hard surfaces make these risks worse.
 Playing on concrete, tarmac, or bone-dry grass provides no shock absorption, meaning your dog's joints take the full impact with every landing.